TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 ## Must meet **ONE** of the following requirements:

 {{< accordion title="Applicant previously or currently holding a position at a technology company or in technological fields...with a most recent monthly salary of at least NTD 160,000." suffix="1." bottomless="true" >}}
+**Applicant previously or currently holding a position at a technology company or in technological fields in a foreign state or in the Republic of China (hereafter referred to as“Taiwan”) with a most recent monthly salary of at least NTD 160,000.**

 Please attach all of the following documents:

-* Documents verifying salary or income tax payment relating to employment at a technology company or in a technological field [Note 1](#note-1)
+* Documents verifying salary or income tax payment relating to employment at a technology company or in a technological field.
+[Note 1](#note-1)
 * Personal curriculum vitae and document verifying domestic or foreign service relating to employment at a technology company or in a technological field. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}